mamnuya/ms_thesis/data/README.md

 - Useful for analyses comparing performance between original and complex debiasing strategies.
 - This version was not used in our study.

-### `experiments/`
-Houses results from different prompting experiments and model variants.

-- **`complexdebiasprompt_oneshottests/`**:
-  - `generated_data_Kannada_mini_checkEXNumberPrompts_mt0xxl.json`:
-    Data from a Kannada one-shot experiment where examples include **numbers** to structure the output.
-Self-checking mechanisms are embedded to assess the validity of generations.

-  - `generated_data_Kannada_mini_exAndcheckAll_mt0xxl2.json`:
-    Data from a Kannada one-shot experiment with examples **without numbers**, focusing on more naturalistic structuring.
-Also includes self-checking.

-- **`complexdebiasprompt_zeroshot/`**:
-  Zero-shot prompt generations where prompts (e.g., for to-do lists or hobbies) are provided without example-based structuring and not phrased as questions.

-- **`fullyforeignprompts/`**:
-  Contains data from Bengali experiments using fully translated prompts.
-  - Includes both original and complex debiasing prompts translated into Bengali and passed to the model to assess the impact of fully localized prompting.

-- **`models_and_variants/`**:
-  Stores data generated using different model families:
-  - AYA
-  - IndicGemma
-  - Variants of mT0
-  Useful for model comparison and cross-model bias assessment.

-### `figures/`
-- Relevant figures (e.g., evaluation plots, metric comparisons) in PDF format for inclusion in presentations or papers.

   ### `lexicon/`

 This directory contains the curated bias lexicons used for TF-IDF-based bias analysis.
 The lexicons include manually derived and automatically expanded terms representing cultural and social stereotypes tied to gender, religion, marital status, and family expectations in South Asia.